 Page 1: Biography

-This biography, written by Nancy Pickmere, was first published in 1990.
+This biography, written by Nancy Pickmere, was first published in the Dictionary of New Zealand Biography in 1990.

 Charlotte and James Kemp were, with other missionaries, the co-founders at Kerikeri of the second Church Missionary Society station in New Zealand.
 According to family information Charlotte Butcher was born on 27 July 1790 at Carlton Forehoe, Norfolk, England.
 James Kemp, the son of Richard and Ann Kemp, was born on 7 September 1797 at Wymondham, Norfolk.
 James worked as a blacksmith until his marriage to Charlotte, which took place in the abbey church in Wymondham on 16 November 1818.
 Charlotte and James then sailed to Sydney, Australia, in the Baring, and from there in the General Gates to the Bay of Islands, New Zealand, where they arrived on 12 August 1819.
 Charlotte was one of the first European women at Kerikeri.